Introduction to Supply Chain Planning

 Product life-cycle management

 Product life-cycle management (PLM) is an extensive process in which the entire life-cycle of the product is managed from inception through to production.
-The PLM processes requires involvement from a wide range of parties and departments.
+The PLM processes require involvement from a wide range of parties and departments.

 Planning time horizons

 As part of supply planning, planning time horizons are crucial to ensuring processes are either evaluated or have come to an end.
-A time horizon is a set period of time that organisations will use to look to the future when preparing a strategic plan.
+A time horizon is a set period of time that organizations will use to look to the future when preparing a strategic plan.
 The average is around one year.

 Sales and operations planning (S&OP) is a key process used to manage all key functions of the organisation that relate to the supply chain.
 This process will include sales plans, production plans, inventory plans right through to product development plans.